 3. The lender was dishonest.

-Do your research.
 Read the terms and conditions under any guarantees listed on a company's website.
 Generally, lenders reserve the right to change guarantees and promotions at any time.
-Ask your lender specifically about prepayment options within your loan.

 1. Important financial details were missed.

 2. The lender had a typo or misclick.

 Be willing to share and re-share important details relevant to your loan, even if you've already included them in your loan application, including names, birth dates, assets, and debts.
 Don't assume your lender will catch any discrepancies because they might not, or they might not catch it until it's too late.

 Where possible, look over the paperwork before it's sent to underwriting and again before closing documents are finalized.
 Work with your loan officer to do this face to face if there's a branch location near you, or over email, video chat, or a secure document sharing platform.